IWantToClearMyHead/C2/docs/Hardware_CPU.md

 Nowadays we have many ARM64 computer, which is mixed Harvard and Von-Neumann.

+As for RISC and CISC, ARM is RISC.

-RISC and CISC are same, as there is really no absolute superiority anyway.
+there is really no absolute superiority anyway.

 In short,